Finding the Law of the Micro-States and Small Jurisdictions of Europe

 6. Conflict of Laws Rules

-The common-law jurisdictions reviewed will follow, generally, Dicey, Morris & Collins on the Conflict of Laws, 15th edition published in 2017.
-However, where European Union law, specifically the Brussels and Lugano rules, do not apply, the common law rules last set out and annotated in the 11th edition (1987), superseded in England, should be considered.
-See the BYU Law Library Conflict of Laws Study Guide of a list of U.S. texts.
+The common-law jurisdictions reviewed will follow, generally, Dicey, Morris, and Collins on the Conflict of Laws, 16th edition published in 2022.
+The 14th edition (2014) can be consulted on the Internet Archive.
+See the BYU Law Library Conflict of Laws Study Guide for a list of U.S. texts.

 For civil law jurisdictions, finding guidance is more complex in the absence of a specific statute.
 Such statutes and/or treatises dealing with the subject on a national scope are included in the descriptions of each jurisdiction.
-See also the paper prepared for Seminar für Internationales Privatrecht, Wirtschaftsrecht und Verfahrensrecht (MS Word, 2002/2003) including a list of statutes on page 15).
-Batiffol & Lagarde, Droit international privé (7th ed.
+See also the paper prepared for Seminar für Internationales Privatrecht, Wirtschaftsrecht und Verfahrensrecht (2002/2003) including a list of statutes on page 15.
+Batiffol and Lagarde, Droit international privé (7th ed.
 1984, 8th ed.
 1993) is a good starting point for researching civil-law practice generally.
 On Brussels and Lugano, see Rodrigo Rodriguez, Die Revision des Brüssels und Lugano-Übereinkommens im Kontext der Europäisierung von IPR und IZPR (2002).

-Note: This is a compilation of sources of the law based on personal visits to all the jurisdictions and national libraries listed (except for Iceland and Malta), and on consultation with law librarians.
-Small countries have come to appreciate that easy access to their law is an important element of commercial prestige and recognition and further development in collections of digital information can be expected.
-While we have concentrated upon online resources, some print resources are listed, especially for those jurisdictions that are largely ignored by major libraries.
+Note: This is a compilation of sources of the law based on personal visits to all the jurisdictions and national libraries listed (except for Iceland and Malta) and on consultation with law librarians.
+Small countries have come to appreciate that easy access to their law is an important element of commercial prestige and recognition, and further development in collections of digital information can be expected.
+While we have concentrated on online resources, some print resources are listed, especially for those jurisdictions that are largely ignored by major libraries.

 7. General Sources of Information on Foreign, International and Comparative Law

-A source of country-by-country bibliographies and legal-system overviews is the Reynolds and Flores Foreign Law Guide, although it is pricey considering that much of its content is historical material or public-domain data available elsewhere on the Internet.
-It would also be helpful if the country introductions indicated the names of the relevant local legal expert and the year of last update.[12]
+A source of country-by-country bibliographies and legal-system overviews is the Brill Foreign Law Guide originally edited by Reynolds and Flores and now by Marci Hoffman, although it is pricey considering that much of its content is historical material or public-domain data available elsewhere on the Internet.
+It would also be helpful if the country introductions indicated the names of the relevant local legal experts and the year of the last update.[12]
 Nevertheless, for those with access, it is a good first stop for researchers new to a jurisdiction, especially those who lack the relevant language skills.
 Researchers without access to the online version can consult the same editors’ loose-leaf compilation “Foreign Law: Current Sources of Codes and Basic Legislation in Jurisdictions of the World” (below) and use the sources given here to develop much of the same bibliographic and background material.

-Country Commercial Guides, U.S. Bilateral Relations Fact Sheets (formerly Background Notes) and Human Rights Reports published by the U.S. Departments of Commerce and State will generally mention economic and legal issues of concern to the U.S. Government.
-Other material appear in the Post Reports intended as guidance for U.S. Government employees assigned overseas and formerly published on the Department of State website, and the Foreign Affairs Manual, containing operational instructions and the State Dept. Visa Reciprocity and Civil Documentation finder, background information on local judicial and public records systems.
+Country Commercial Guides, U.S. Bilateral Relations Fact Sheets (formerly Background Notes), and Human Rights Reports published by the U.S. Departments of Commerce and State will generally mention economic and legal issues of concern to the U.S. government.
+Other material appears in the Post Reports intended as guidance for U.S. government employees assigned overseas and formerly published on the Department of State website and the Foreign Affairs Manual, containing operational instructions and the State Dept. Visa Reciprocity and Civil Documentation finder, background information on local judicial and public records systems.

-Researchers are also advised to look at the traditional comparative-law sources, such as those listed on the Georgetown University Law Center’s International & Foreign Legal Research guide to Researching Latin American Legal Systems, upon which the following list is based in part:
+Researchers are also advised to look at the traditional comparative-law sources, such as those listed on the Georgetown University Law Center’s Research Guides, Treatise Finders, & Tutorials, upon which the following list is based in part:

-For readers of French, several relevant loose-leaf publications with comparative-law content are published by Dalloz and by Juris-Classeur.
+For readers of French, several relevant loose-leaf publications with comparative-law content are published by Dalloz and by Juris-Classeur (Many university libraries have access beyond the paywall).
 Additional sources may be found in print and online.
-For example, Penn State University Comparative Commercial Law Research Guide and Bibliography.
+Virtually all university libraries and some public libraries offer free access to library card holders to JSTOR (journals, books, images, and primary sources).

 8. General Sources, Common to More than One of the Jurisdictions under Study